 As a composer, Harper has published and recorded more than two dozen works.
 He has written a score for the documentary film Herskovits: At the Heart of Blackness, which garnered the John O’Connor Film Award from the American Historical Society, as well as “Best Documentary” prizes from the Martha’s Vineyard African American Film Festival and the Black Hollywood Film Festival.
 Harper has also written commissions for choreographers Li Chiao-Ping and Ingo Taleb Rashid and for visual artists Peter Bruun and Elisa Jimenez.
 Harper has been recognized by critics for “incisive arrangements” and for “richly melodic and … refreshingly inventive” writing.

-In the late 1990s, Harper began his career as a bandleader with the formation of the Onus Quintet and the subsequent Onus Trio.
-These ensembles have performed at venues throughout the country, appeared on television, and recorded four albums on the Hipnotic Records label.
+In the late 1990s, Harper began his career as a bandleader with the formation of The Onus.
+The ensemble has performed at venues throughout the country, appeared on television, and recorded several albums on the Hipnotic Records label.
 Harper’s groups are acclaimed for their “poise and maturity” and “the empathy Harper and cohorts have developed over … years of working together ….”
-Harper’s current projects as a leader include the clarinet-piano duo Into Something and the C3 Project, a multi-media presentation of music, video, dance and poetry.
+Harper’s projects as a leader also include the clarinet-piano duo Into Something and the C3 Project, a multi-media presentation of music, video, dance and poetry.

 Harper has taught for more than 20 years and has lectured internationally.
 He has been recognized by his colleagues with a Gold Pin Award for extraordinary contributions to the school community and he has been described as “an excellent role model and a savvy educator who knows how to get through to students.”

 Harper holds music degrees from Amherst College, Rutgers University and New England Conservatory.
-He has taught courses in jazz studies, improvisation, and music history at VCU.
+He teaches courses in jazz studies, improvisation, and music history at VCU.